|

 his acclaimed portraits, he still found time to paint appealing

-of New York City, the cultural mecca of the world and the city
+landmarks of New York City, the cultural mecca of the world and

 But then, summers beckoned him to Cape